Lotus carpetanus

-Lotus carpetanus is a perennial plant in the genus Lotus native to the Iberian Peninsula and Andalusia.
+Lotus carpetanus is a perennial plant in the genus Lotus native to the Iberian Peninsula.

 Description

-this species is identified by its four flower heads, that look like peas,streaked orange.
+this species is identified by its four flower heads, that look like peas, streaked orange.
 The leaves of this plant are hairy, circular lobed, in lobes of 3. the bottom of the flower head is reddish and hairy.
 This species is mat forming.

 Conservation status

 It is suspected that this species might be threatened, but there is low confidence according to the Kew database.